Athens County groups to host free meals during Thanksgiving week - NewsBreak

 These are a few of the reasons Athens County residents are offering free community meals through the Thanksgiving week.

-Tavolino, an Italian restaurant at 9 N. Shafer St., will offer its fifth annual community meal from 5-7 p.m.
+Tavolino, an Italian restaurant at 9 N. Shafer St., will offer its fifth annual community meal from 5 p.m. until 7 p.m.
 Thursday.
 The free meal is open to everyone.

 The meal, which will feature some traditional Thanksgiving foods and some Italian favorites, will be available for eat-in or carry-out, “but our favorite is having people eat in,” said Emily Christine, Tavolino owner/chef.